-If Santa Fé de Bogotá (or simply Bogotá) was painted in one color it would be green.
-Green for the parks and urban spaces; green for the wealth of things to do and see and green for the millions of dollars worth of domestically produced emeralds that are bought and sold daily.
+If Santa Fé de Bogotá (Bogotá’s full name) was painted in just one color, it would be green.
+Green for the many lovely parks and urban spaces; green for the wealth of things to do and see; and green for the millions of dollars worth of domestically produced emeralds that are bought and sold there daily.

 The capital of Colombia, Bogotá contains all you would imagine: street peddlers, 5-star hotels, colonial churches, university campuses, bookstores, sidewalk cafes, drug addicts, stock exchange, theaters, a dose of Bohemia plus quite a bit more.
 Bogotanos – folks who live in Bogotá – are known to be sophisticated yet friendly and welcoming to foreigners.

 Lying at approximately 2,620 meters (8,646 feet) above sea level and resting in the north-western plain area of the Andes Mountains, Bogotá is the second highest capital city in the world, following Quito, Ecuador (2,800 meters / 9,186 feet).
 Due to its high elevation, you will want to understand the risks of altitude sickness when traveling to Bogotá: Travel Health – Symptoms, Prevention & Treatment of Altitude Sickness

 The city is laid out in a grid pattern with avenues spreading north to south and streets crossing from east to west and divided into seven separate ‘zones’ – but that may be all that is structured in this massive urban conglomerate.

 Spend a week or more making yourself dizzy visiting city highlights such as: